jumanzoru/Lie-Detector-Agent/README.md

 ## Objective
-Given 𝑊*, determine whether the statement is more likely to be a lie or the truth, that is: find 𝑃(L|𝑊*) and compare against threshold 0.5.
+#### Parsing data:
+Parse the training data and extract only the first and fourth columns.
+The first will be the sentence query and the fourth will be wether is a lie or not. **Note:** for this current version, the model does not split the punctuation from the words, for example: "here!" is parsed into one word instead of two.
+Since we are doing the same for the user inputs, it should be fine.
 #### Handling unknown words:
 For each word within the input statement 𝑊*, check 𝑃(𝑊i).
 If any 𝑊i has a probability of 0, remove that word from our input string.
 We will not consider the ones that our agent has never seen before.
-This is
+If all words are invalid, the model returns -1 (unknown).
+The motivation is that it simplifies the problem by ignoring words that the model hasn’t learned to associate with lies/truths.
+There are other ways of handling nknown words that may improve the model.
+These are mentioned in the **Future Feature Expansions** section.
 * If all 𝑊i are never trained on, then return an exception statement “Huh, I don’t know about that.
 Maybe try something more political?”
+Given 𝑊*, determine whether the statement is more likely to be a lie or the truth, that is: find 𝑃(L|𝑊*) and compare against threshold 0.5.
 * Calculate 𝑃(𝑊i|L) for all words within 𝑊*,
 * Calculate 𝑃(L)
 * Calculate 𝑃(𝑊*|L)